Working Time Directive (Limitation) Bill

 Groups Affected

-- Doctors and health professionals: This group would be exempt from certain working time restrictions.
+- Doctors and Health Professionals: This group would be entirely exempted from the Directive's limitations on working hours.

 Powered by nyModel